u3555972/FINA4350-WSB-Sentiment-and-Stock-Returns/Blog Posts/blog_Pail.md

 ## Step 1 : Decide the workflow and search for codes

-This project begins with scraping Reddit data, therefore the first step is to figure out how to scrape the raw data down, then arrange it in a tabular data frame and export it to a csv file for further processing by other colleagues.
+This project begins with scraping Reddit data, therefore the first step is to figure out how to scrape the raw data, then arrange it in a tabular data frame, and export it to a csv file for further processing by other colleagues.

 The first step is to scrape data by Reddit's API using the PRAW library, with the following basic codes: